-Other income relates to R&D tax credits receivable in the UK.
-As a company that carries out extensive research and development activities, Verona is subject to the UK R&D Small and Medium Enterprise ("SME") Program.
-Qualifying expenditures largely comprise employment costs for research staff, consumables, a proportion of relevant, permitted sub-contract costs and certain internal overhead costs incurred as part of research projects for which it does not receive income.
+Research and development tax credit relates to R&D tax credits receivable in the U.K. As a company that carries out extensive research and development activities, the Company is subject to the U.K. R&D Small and Medium Enterprise Program (for accounting periods commencing on or after April 1, 2024, this program has been merged with the R&D expenditure credit scheme) (the "R&D Program").
+Qualifying expenditures largely comprise of staff costs for research staff, consumables, a proportion of relevant and permitted sub-contract costs incurred as part of research projects which are undertaken for its own accounts.

-Tax credits related to the SME Program are received as cash and are recorded as other income, as they are akin to grant income, in the consolidated statements of operations and comprehensive loss.
+The R&D tax credits related to the R&D Program are received as cash and are recorded as other income, as they are akin to grant income, in the Consolidated Statements of Operations and Comprehensive Loss.